Improve internal communication with video

 And that means productivity.
 And profits.

-1. Video for internal communication is a smart business move
+1. Corporate video for internal communication is a smart business move

 Let’s look at two scenarios: